-The Company's latest Business Plan including sensitivity analyses and stress testing demonstrates that the Company has sufficient funding facilities in place that will meet planned development and other expenditure and that it is fully able to service its debt facilities.
-After a thorough Going Concern review, and considering the impact on all assets, liabilities and commitments, Cube's Board has identified that the main risk comes from its market sales activity which continues to be impacted by the ongoing challenging economic environment and is in line with the wider sector.
+The Company's latest business plan demonstrates that the company has sufficient funding facilities in place that will meet planned development and other expenditure and that it is fully able to service its debt facilities.
+After a thorough going concern review considering the impact on all assets, liabilities and commitments, Cube's Board has identified that the main risk comes from its market sales activity which continues to be impacted by the ongoing challenging economic environment and is in line with the wider sector.
 The stress testing performed includes modelling the impact of potential delays and reduced sales values being achieved.
-Cube's management team monitor this risk through monthly sales progress reports and updates are also provided to the Board at each Board meeting.
-Cube has access to draw on an internal long-term revolving loan facility of up to £40 million from Great Places Housing Association, of which £24.4m remains undrawn as at 31st March 2023
+Cube's management team monitor this risk through monthly sales progress reports and updates are also provided to the Board at each board meeting.
+Cube has access to draw on an internal long-term revolving loan facility of up to £40m from Great Places Housing Association, of which £14.6m remains undrawn as at 31st March 2024.

-Based on this position the Board has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, being. a period of at least twelve months after the date on which the report and financial statements are signed.
+Based on this position the Board has a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future, being a period of at least twelve months after the date on which the report and financial statements are signed.